The main audience of VNDB are the English speaking fans of visual novels. In

 use the official capitalization.

-Here on vndb.org, we prefer to use the order that the original game used.
+Western order.
+Here on vndb.org, we prefer to use the order that the original

-Every edit to any page has an optional "Edit summary" box.
+Every edit to any page has a required "Edit summary" box, this allows you to

 :SUB:Descriptions From External Sources

 It is possible to add a description or notes to visual novel, producer and release entries

 in the database.
 While original descriptions are preferred, using descriptions from external